openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public init(val: T)
 ```

-Function: Constructs an atomic type [AtomicReference](sync_package_classes.md#class-atomicreferencet-where-t--object) instance encapsulating the `T` data type, with its initial internal value set to the input parameter `val`.
+Function: Constructs an atomic type [AtomicReference](sync_package_classes.md#class-atomicreferencet-where-t--object) instance encapsulating the `T` data type, with its internal data initialized to the value of parameter `val`.

 Parameters: